top of page

 • Selling a house below market value can have tax implications, including gains tax, gift, and income tax.

-• Homeowners may choose to sell below value for reasons such financial hardship, personal circumstances, or to facilitate a quick sale.
+• Homeowners may choose to sell below value for reasons such as financial hardship, personal circumstances, or to facilitate a quick sale.

-• Selling below market value can provide immediate financial gains, but it's important to consider the long-term financial considerations, such as property taxes and potential tax liabilities.
+• Selling below market value can provide immediate financial gains, but it's important to consider long-term financial considerations, such as property taxes and potential tax liabilities.

 • Capital gains tax is a key consideration when selling below market value, as the IRS may require sellers to report capital gains based on the property's fair market value.